-The second interview in our Best Female Chefs Series, in partnership with Champagne Ayala, is with Monica Galetti, who tells us about her sense of achievement at owning her first restaurant, Mere, what it’s like working with her husband, and the very different ways in which Masterchef has changed her life.
+The subject of this interview in our Best Female Chefs Series, in partnership with Champagne Ayala, is Monica Galetti, who tells us about her sense of achievement at owning her first restaurant, Mere, what it’s like working with her husband, and the very different ways in which Masterchef has changed her life.

 For one of the most recognisable faces in the restaurant trade, Monica Galetti does not make being a chef sound like the most attractive career choice.
 “It’s going to be pretty ugly,” she tells me in the cobalt-blue bar of her Fitzrovia restaurant, Mere.
 “It’s hard work and you’ll miss a lot of time out with your friends.”